nestdotland/docs/docs/eggs/configuration.md

 - entry:
     - The "index file" of your project.
 This is what users will see when they try to import your module from our registry!
     - Defaults to `./mod.ts`
-- unstable:
+- stable:
-    - Is this version unstable?
+    - Is this version stable?
     - Default value is determined by Semantic Versioning rules.
+    - Soon to be deprecated.
 - unlisted:
     - Should people be able to find this module/version on the gallery?
     - Defaults to `false`.